Fribb/MyAnimeList.bundle/README.md

 * Episode Air Date

 ### TheTVDB.com
-TheTVDB.com is used to request more image information for episodic Anime
+TheTVDB.com is used to request more image information for episodic Anime.
+You can enable or disable this feature to pull image information as well as set the image size in the Agent Settings.

 * Posters (Plex: Posters)
 * Fanart (Plex: Art)
 * Series (Plex: Banners)

 ### TheMovieDB.com
-TheMovieDB is used to request more image information for Anime Movies
+TheMovieDB is used to request more image information for Anime Movies.
+You can enable or disable this feature to pull image information as well as set the image size in the Agent Settings.

 * Posters (Plex: Posters)
 * Backdrops (Plex: Art)